["learn"]

 Sláinte!
 14 Irish Cocktails to Serve All Year Round

+In short, choosing the right whiskey for your Old Fashioned involves careful consideration of its type, flavor, aroma, ABV, and overall balance.
 Whether you opt for the smoothness of bourbon, the spiciness of rye, or the charm of Japanese whiskey, remember that the key lies in finding harmony between the whiskey and the cocktail’s essential elements.

 Experiment, savor, and enjoy the journey of creating a perfectly crafted Old Fashioned tailored to your palate.

-If you enjoyed this article, sign up for our newsletter, so we can keep you in the loop on all the latest trends, recipes, and articles
+If you enjoyed this article, sign up for our newsletter so that we can keep you in the loop on all the latest trends, recipes, and articles.
+Sniff out more amazing base spirits for cocktails like the Old Fashioned on Wild Turkey, The Glen Grant, Wilderness Trail, and Forty Creek websites.

 FREQUENTLY ASKED QUESTIONS